Malaria Prophylaxis: Same-Day Appointment (2025)

 Cost of Malaria Pills in Singapore

-At ATA Medical, we offer anti-malaria medications with the prices as follows:
+At ATA Medical, we provide anti-malaria medicines at the following prices:

 Medication Price*